 - Integration of educational technology in higher education facilitation (online and face-to-face)

 - Facilitators’ motivation to use educational technology

 - Facilitators’ support of learners’ online social collaborative environment

 - Social connectedness in online environments

 I am currently a limited-term instructor with the Faculty of Education at Ontario Tech University (University of Ontario Institute of Technology), located in Oshawa, Ontario, where I’ve facilitated five different online courses.
-These synchronous/asynchronous courses rely heavily on problem-based learning and social interaction and collaboration I the online environment.
-The weekly tutorials (classes) are highly interactive, and bring together learners from across the country to form a supportive learning community that I have not encountered anywhere else.
+These synchronous/asynchronous courses rely heavily on problem-based learning, social interaction, and collaboration in the online environment.
+The weekly tutorials (classes) are highly interactive, and bring together learners from across the country to form a supportive learning community of practice.